malacalypse/NordLead3Librarian/README.md

 Version 1.0 is licensed under CC-BY-ND 4.0.
 Please read the LICENSE.txt file for more information and a link to the full license text.

+# This project is no longer maintained

+As of November 2023 I have decided to no longer maintain this project.
+I intend to let it remain available as long as Github lets these free pages stay up, but I will not be releasing new versions of it, nor will I be responding to issues nor supporting it further.

 ## Installing

 1. Download the zip file and unzip it somewhere.